OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

           By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to run the function 'Get-ModernOfficeApps' from the console.

+4. Verify the Deploy-TelemetryAgent.ps1 script is in the GPO startup folder.

+          1. Open Group Policy Management
+          2. Right click the newly created GPO and choose Edit.
+          3. Under Computer Configuration click the drop down next to Policies.
+          4. Click the drop down next to Windows Setting and click on Scripts.
+          5. Double click Startup and click the PowerShell Scripts tab.
+          6. Verify Deploy-TelemetryAgent.ps1 is under Name and -UncPath \\sharedfolder\path is under Parameters where \\sharedfolder\path is the path you entered.
+          7. Click OK to close the Startup Properties window.

+5. Link the new GPO to the correct OU in the domain.

+          1. Right click on the apporpriate OU and choose Link an Existing GPO...
+          2. Select the GPO click OK.

+6. Refresh the group policy from a computer in the domain and restart.

+          1. From a run dialogue box type cmd and press Enter.
+          2. Type gpupdate -force and press Enter.
+          3. Restart the computer.